Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Modelling

-where $\Sigma_g$ can follow any of the GPCM constraints outlined in Table \ref{Table:MclustParams}.
+Interest lies in bringing parsimonious covariance structures to Gaussian MoE models with network-specific subsets of covariates: where $\boldsymbol{\Sigma}_g$ can follow any of the GPCM constraints outlined in Table \ref{Table:MclustParams}.
 It is equivalent to say that interest lies in incorporating covariate information into the GPCM model family.
-Using these covariance parameterisations, combined with the four special cases of the MoE model in Figure \ref{Plot:GraphicalRep}, yields the MoEClust family of models, which are capable of dealing with correlated responses and offering additional parsimony in the component densities compared to current implementations of Gaussian MoE models.
+Using the covariance constraints, combined with the six special cases of the MoE model described in Section \ref{sec:family}, yields the MoEClust family of models, which are capable of dealing with correlated responses and offering additional parsimony in the component densities compared to current implementations of Gaussian MoE models, by virtue of allowing the size, volume, shape, and/or orientation to be equal or unequal across components.
+For MoE models, every continuous covariate added to the gating and expert networks introduces $G-1$ and $Gp$ additional regression parameters, respectively.
+Parsimonious MoEClust models allow the increase in the number of regression parameters to be offset by the reduction in the number of covariance parameters.
+This can be advantageous when model selection is conducted using information criteria which include penalty terms based on parameter counts (see Section \ref{sec:selection}).